damonbinder/damonbinder.github.io/writing/index.md

 ## Honours - 2016
 * [**Non-Anomalous Semigroups and Real Numbers**](/documents/RealNumbers.pdf).
 A paper presenting a novel definition of the real numbers.
 I wrote a [blog post](https://damonbinder.github.io/blog/real-numbers/) explaining the basic ideas.
 The paper can be found on the arxiv at <https://arxiv.org/abs/1607.05997>.

 * [**Dark Matter and the Diphoton Excess**](/documents/DiphotonResonance.pdf).
-Some notes I wrote in January on the 750 GeV diphoton resonance.
+Some notes I wrote in January on the 750 GeV diphoton resonance, while I was at Melbourne University.
 The diphoton resonance now appears to have be a statistical fluctuation, so my notes are no longer particularly useful.
 They stand as a testament to this curious time in particle physics history.

 ## Undergraduate